 It is expected that each student in this class will conduct him/herself within the guidelines of the Honor System (http://honor.unc.edu).
 All academic work should be done with the high level of honesty and integrity that this University demands.
-If you have any questions about your responsibility or your instructor's responsibility as a faculty member under the Honor Code, please see the course instructor, speak with the senior associate dean of undergraduate studies in this school, and/or speak with a representative of the Student Attorney Office or the Office of the Dean of Students.
+If you have any questions about your responsibility or your instructor's responsibility as a faculty member under the Honor Code, please see the course instructor, speak with the Associate Dean of Undergraduate Studies, Julie Dixon-Green, and/or speak with a representative of the Student Attorney Office or the Office of the Dean of Students.